ismaelrh/blog/_posts/2019-03-31-QUIT-DATUMIZE.md

 layout: post
 title:  "The day I quit my job to create my own company"
 ---
-A not-so-long post telling my story at Datumize, why I quitted and created my own company, and the future.
+A not-so-long post telling my story at Datumize, why I quit and created my own company, and the future.

 ----